We proudly share America’s agriculture through our collections, which according to the National Smithsonian Museum are

 The Agriculture Hall of Fame provides extensive information about its members and their contributions to agriculture development.
 The 200-seat theater, made possible by the National Rural Electric Cooperative Association, also displays information about members of the National Association of Farm Broadcasters.

 The Smith House was donated by sisters Etta Blanche Smith-Dahlgreen and Kathryn Charlotte Smith-Wilcox.
 The building itself is a replica built for the Ag Center while the furnishings, appliances, and decorations inside are original to the Smith family’s 1890’s home.
 It stands as a tribute to their pioneer parents and grandparents who came to Kansas from Wisconsin shortly after the Civil War.

-The Smith Event Barn is used for exhibits and special events, and is available for rent for business meetings, weddings and receptions.
+The newly renovated Smith Event Barn is used for exhibits and special events, and can be rented for business meetings, weddings and receptions.
 Two sets of french doors open onto a deck, and a wide screen TV is ideal for presentations.

 Always Something New